 Tuesday 22 September 2026, non-cyclists make their way to Paris Gare du Nord to catch the 18:02 Eurostar arriving back in London for 19:39 missing the London rush hour and allowing time for eating in Paris.

-Friday 26 September 2026, cyclists catch the 11:30 DFDS ferry from Dieppe to Newhaven.
-Then a train back to London arriving around 7pm to miss rush hour.
+Friday 26 September 2026, cyclists catch the 11:30 DFDS ferry from Dieppe to Newhaven which is a four-hour crossing followed by a train back to London arriving around 7pm to miss rush hour.